 One of Winnipeg’s most beautiful buildings, its reflective glassy exterior is a sight to behold at sundown, glowing under an orange prairie sky.

-On the inside, you’ll find guided tours that will have you holding a $500 thousand gold bar (its really quite heavy), ogling over the Olympic gold medals that were made for Vancouver 2010, and witnessing coins being produced for more than 70 different countries.
+On the inside, you’ll find guided tours that will have you holding a $500 thousand gold bar (it’s really quite heavy), ogling over the Olympic gold medals that were made for Vancouver 2010, and watching coins being produced for more than 70 different countries.

-10-Thermëa by Nordik Spa-Nature
+10- Relax at Thermëa by Nordik Spa-Nature

 Canada has many historic attractions and nature destinations where you can stay overnight.
 Read this to find out where.